 National Parks of Armenia: Dilijan National Park

 Tavush region of Armenia is famous for its beautiful Dilijan reserve that covers an area of 24,000 hectares.
 The park is a real treasury thanks to its biodiversity, mesophilic forest landscapes and natural monuments.
 It was created half a century ago for protecting mesophilic oak forests, yew trees, historical and architectural monuments, as well as a variety of plants and animals.
 The park is also known for its rare mahogany trees, which are sometimes referred to as “the monuments of the second millennium.”
 What’s more the park will interest all the lovers of hiking, as there are some very interesting routes connecting natural and architectural monuments.
 One of the most famous is the route that starts from the delightful small lake Parz – the pearl of Dilijan Park.
 It departs from the lake and will lead you through the scenic countryside to Ghosh village.
 Being there don’t miss an opportunity and visit the ancient monastery of Goshavank built in the XII-XIII centuries.
 Those who wish to get acquainted with more detailed information about tracking routes and holiday in Dilijan can read our article here.
+You can also choose our Hiking Tour in Armenia, which includes a visit to the Dilijan National Park.

 National Parks of Armenia: Stepanavan Arboretum